 The Long Goodbye

-A recent Flight International article adds further punch by noting that Boeing has committed $100 million to protect deliveries of 22 more C-17s: 7 in 2007 (to add to the USA’s last 8 aircraft) and 15 in 2008.
-With orders for only 12 non-US aircraft identified, however, Boeing has given the US Air Force until August 18th to commit to additional C-17s or the firm will only ‘protect’ 12 aircraft.
+An August 2006 Flight International article added further punch by noting that Boeing had committed $100 million to protect deliveries of 22 more C-17s: 7 in 2007 (to add to the USA’s last 8 aircraft) and 15 in 2008.
+With orders for only 12 non-US aircraft identified, however, Boeing gave the US Air Force until August 18th to commit to additional C-17s or the firm will only ‘protect’ 12 aircraft.
 This means they would stop paying suppliers to produce parts for the other 10.

 Which is what happened on Aug 18/06.